-UC San Diego Health System has a multidisciplinary program for restoring function to people with spinal cord injuries.
+UC San Diego Health has a multidisciplinary program for restoring function to people with spinal cord injuries.

 Unlike the peripheral nerves, cells in the spinal cord do not regenerate after an injury.
 Damage to the spinal cord can impact body function, strength and sensation, causing loss of feeling, weakness and paralysis.

 Breathing using phrenic nerve pacer or ventilator.

 Basic arm function (elbow flexion) using a nerve transfer.

 More sophisticated grasp and release and finer hand movements.

 | T2-T9||Sensation to lower extremities via nerve transfer.
 Possibility of improving lower extremity function using spinal cord stimulation.*|

 | T10-T12||Some hip movement and extension as well as sensation to proximal legs.|

 | L1-L2||Hip extension with a nerve transfer (nerve transfer only used for those with some hip movement).|